-- 1. Implements the instance as a Callback object. - 2.
-Implements the Callback.act() method to free up the instance fields.

-- When the user requests a cache, the Callback object registers itself for the end-of-call migration. - 4.
+- Implements the instance as a Callback object. - Implements the Callback.act() method to free up the instance fields. - When you request a cache, the Callback object registers itself for the end-of-call migration. - 4.
 Provides a method, createCachedField(), for lazily re-creating the cache.

-When the user creates the cache, the Callback object is automatically registered within the getCachedField() method.
-At end-of-call, the Oracle JVM calls the registered Callback.act() method, which frees the cache.
+When you create the cache, the Callback object is automatically registered within the getCachedField() method.
+At end-of-call, Oracle JVM calls the registered Callback.act() method, which frees the cache.